-It’s 6:45am and Farrah Berrou, host of the podcasts B is for Bacchus and A Better Beirut, is picking me up in her mom’s car to make the climb out of Beirut, past snow-capped mountains, dusty villages, endless military checkpoints, almost to the border of Syria itself, for a full day of Lebanese wine.
+It’s 6:45am and the host of the podcasts B is for Bacchus and A Better Beirut, is picking me up in her mom’s car to make the climb out of Beirut, past snow-capped mountains, dusty villages, endless military checkpoints, almost to the border of Syria itself, for a full day of Lebanese wine.

-We’re going to Domaine Wardy, one of the great wineries of the Beqaa Valley, a winery whose roots started out actually in Aleppo, Syria, long ago.
+Farrah Berrou is her name, and we’re going to Domaine Wardy, one of the great wineries of the Beqaa Valley, a winery whose roots started out actually in Aleppo, Syria, long ago.
 But before that, it’s time for an early-morning trip to Baalbek, the ruins of the colossal roman temple of Bacchus, the god of, among other things, wine and group sex.
 What a combination, what a testament to the eternal determination of the people in this part of the world to live, and live well.

 Nathan Thornburgh: We’re drinking Domaine des Tourelles from the Beqaa Valley.
 Tell me about it.

 Farrah Berrou: They’re the oldest commercial winery in Lebanon.
 The winery that we consider the oldest winery, the Ksara winery. is about 15 or 20 minutes away, but Domaine des Tourelles was our oldest commercial winery because it started out that way.
 The founder was a Frenchman recruited to work on the highway between Beirut and Damascus, and while he was in Chtaura, he just fell in love with the surroundings and decided to set up shop and start a winery.

 Thornburgh: He did what French men do.
 He started to make wine.
 You can tell it’s old because it’s got Latin on the cork.